Q

 Related Questions on Average

-How do you create a bouncing effect on an SVG element using keyframe animations?
+How do you create a smooth transition between two CSS styles for an SVG element using transitions?

 What is the purpose of the ease-out timing function in CSS animations for SVG elements?